sepidehhosseinzadeh/Segmentation/README.md

 # Note

-This is the repo for CMPUT551 course project

 Originally written by Ryan Kiros (rkiros@cs.toronto.edu) and achieved the 1st place VESSEL12 grand challenge result.
 The original programs are available from [here](http://www.cs.toronto.edu/~rkiros/)

 The programs and documents are distributed without any warranty, express or